Château de Chambord: Architecture

 The château is surrounded by a 52.5 km2 wooded park and game reserve maintained with red deer, enclosed by a 31 km wall.
-The king's plan to divert the Loire to surround the château came about only in a novel; Amadis of Gaul, which Francis had translated.
+The king's plan to divert the Loire to surround the château came about only in a novel; Amadís de Gaula, which Francis had translated.
 In the novel the château is referred to as the Palace of Firm Isle.

 Chambord's towers are atypical of French contemporary design in that they lack turrets and spires.
-In the opinion of author Tanaka, who suggests Leonardo da Vinci influenced the château's design, they are closer in design to minarets of 15th-century Milan.
+In the opinion of author Tanaka Hidemichi, who suggests Leonardo da Vinci influenced the château's design, they are closer in design to minarets of 15th-century Milan.